nile-squad/rest-rpc/readme.md

 This document provides a complete overview of the "REST-RPC" API architecture implementation, a hybrid approach that centralizes service operations while maintaining REST-like discoverability.

+Mostly useful for micro services that don't want to leave rest api land and backend for frontend systems (BFF) and service oriented designs or event driven systems.
+But see the when not to use section as well.

 ## 1. Introduction to "REST-RPC"

 The "REST-RPC" architecture implemented here is a service-oriented approach that organizes APIs around **services** rather than resources.
 Each service exposes multiple **actions** through a standardized interface, combining the discoverability of REST with the explicit operation naming of RPC.